Congratulations to our splendid graduates, all majors in French & Francophone Studies:

 What have you most enjoyed about the courses you’re teaching at William and Mary so far?

-This semester I’m teaching FR393, “Flânerie on Film: Urban Space in French Cinema,” which explores not only various representations of the modern city inbutschex200 French cinema, but also how cinema has been used at times to critique or theorize new forms of urbanism and the changing politics of space.
+This semester I’m teaching FR393, “Flânerie on Film: Urban Space in French Cinema,” which explores not only various representations of the modern city in French cinema, but also how cinema has been used at times to critique or theorize new forms of urbanism and the changing politics of space.
 I’ve especially enjoyed the opportunity to visit so many historical moments (from the late-19th century to the present) and read different kinds of texts with this class, including cultural history, sociology, philosophy, and critical theory.

 Of course, one of the best parts of teaching this class is getting to rewatch the films – ranging from avant-garde, surrealist films to classics by major filmmakers like Renoir and Godard.
 I find it thrilling that films made decades ago can still feel radical to students watching them for the first time, even though we live in such a media-saturated culture.
 That defamiliarization of what we are surrounded by every day – moving images – can lead to truly exciting and productive class discussions.